-If an problem occurs while uploading a recording file to the SoniClear Cloud server, a message will be displayed indicating the error.
+If any technical problems occur while uploading a recording file to the SoniClear Cloud server, a message will be displayed indicating the error.

-If the cloud transcription software is unable to create a transcription (such as a recording that does not have any talking in it), the status will change to "FAILED":
+If the cloud transcription software is unable to create a transcription (such as from a recording that does not have any speaking in it), the status will change to "FAILED".